drew7721/module-templatehints/README.md

 ## Why?
 The default layout hints in M2 are horrible!
-They don't give enough information about the block, its name and there is no information about the container or the ui elements that are rendered.
-This fixes all of that.
+They don't give enough information about the block.
+There is no information about the containers or the ui elements that are rendered.

+This is built to show more information about what is on the page and how it's rendered.

 ## Screenshot
 ![](https://i.imgur.com/EUpbP50.png)